josergavila/chess/README.md

 ![This is an image](/images/Screenshot_move_highlighting.png)

-# Chess AI algo implementions
+# Chess AI algo implementations
 - negamax with Alpha-beta pruning
 - negamax
 - minmax